Thigh Chafing Is Hell — Here's How To Deal With It This Summer

 First, stay dry as much as possible (easier said than done in the summer, we know).
 By wicking moisture away from the areas prone to chafing, you decrease the amount of friction that can take place between your thighs as you walk or run.
 Powder is great for this.
 "I often recommend a powder named Zeasorb AF," says Dr. King.
 "The 'AF' means anti-fungal, and the properties help people who are prone to getting yeast infections."

 To prevent excess sweating while exercising, Dr. Idriss recommends working out indoors as much as possible and opting for workout clothes with synthetic fabrics, like nylon or polyester, which won't absorb moisture (we like Nike and New Balance running shorts).
-Dr. Idriss also recommends anti-chafing bands.
+Dr. Idriss also recommends anti-chafing bands and shorts.

 How do I get rid of a chafing rash or bumps?
 What are some good products to help heal chafing?